 Artists who love trees - The Arborealists meet David Rolt at our new exhibition.
 Now online!

-Artists who love trees, a new exhibition curated by Robert Eagle that was due to open at Burgh House, Hampstead in the summer, had to be transferred online.
+Artists who love trees, a new exhibition curated by Robert Eagle that was due to open at Burgh House, Hampstead in June last year, had to be transferred online.
 Now that lockdown is ending, a new exhibition - Inspired by trees- will be opening on June 1st 2021.
-Meanwhile, to get an idea of the great art that awaits you, do take a look at our video and catalogue featuring the artists and their work.
+Meanwhile, to get an idea of the great art that awaits you, do take a look at our 2020 video and catalogue featuring the artists and their work.